Degree Title Change Process

 Changing a Degree Title or Suggesting a New Code

-Originator obtains approvals from their department and college.
-Originator drafts a request document, using the CSULB Change Degree Title Template (DOCX).
+- Originator drafts a request proposal, using the CSULB Change Degree Title Template (DOCX).

-This request document is to be sent to the Academic Programs Office (firstname.lastname@example.org).
-The Academic Programs Office will facilitate the appropriate review processes with the Director of Program Review and Assessment, necessary Senate committees/councils, and the Vice Provost for Academic Programs.
+- Orignator submits the form, roadmaps, and records of curriculum approval to the the Academic Programs Office (firstname.lastname@example.org).
+The Academic Programs Office will facilitate the appropriate review processes with the Director of Program Review and Assessment, necessary Senate committees/councils, the Vice Provost for Academic Programs, and the CSULB President.

 There is no prescribed format for the title-change rationale, but the proposal may address disciplinary convention, recruitment issues, employer concerns, or titles used at other CSU campuses or at public or private institutions across the country, for example.
 The Master Plan and longstanding Trustee policy discourage the proliferation of degree titles and degree terminology, so these proposals are evaluated carefully.

 In support of the trustee policy prohibiting proliferation of degree terminology, campuses are required to obtain Chancellor's Office approval before implementing a new degree program or changing the title, reporting code, or degree designation (MA, BFA, etc.) for an existing degree program.
 Using a master list of degree programs and reporting codes, campuses report to the Chancellor’s Office data on applications, enrollments, and degrees granted in degree programs.
 To ensure consistent record keeping, campuses use the same pairings of generic systemwide degree program titles and corresponding reporting codes.